JohannesVolk/chessAI/README.md

 The engine learned basic principles of chess, which should be familiar to beginners:

 - Rooks should be connected
-- Knights should not be on the edge of the board
+- Knights should not be placed on the edge of the board
 - Control over the center is important
 - Keep pieces protected
 - move pawns forward to transform them into a superior piece
 - keep the king safe
 - do not lose material

-Sure, for sure the AI doesn't always play by these rules and still makes big mistakes, but still: by observing some games it played against herself, some notion of these principles can be interpreted into the decision making/moves of the engine
+Sure, the AI doesn't always play by these rules and still makes big mistakes, but still: by observing some games it played against herself, some notion of these principles can be interpreted into the decision making/moves of the engine

 ## Further impressions